 Scientific research shows that lifestyle changes, including diet, exercise, and cognitive training, can reduce dementia risk.
 Additionally, various studies have associated following the MIND diet with a lower risk of Alzheimer’s disease.
 Even so, many people struggle to maintain healthy habits on their own.

 Many people believe they can make lifestyle changes alone, but change is hard, and maintaining new habits long-term can be even harder.
 Many resolutions or attempts at diet or exercise programs fail within the first month!
-Personalized guidance, accountability and support, and the ability to overcome barriers can lead to lasting change, and those are just some of the benefits of working with a wellness coach.
-If the challenges of making long-term habits sound familiar to you, it might be time to consider the support of a wellness coach to help you reach your goals.
+Personalized guidance, accountability, and the ability to overcome barriers can lead to lasting change, and those are just some of the benefits of working with a wellness coach.
+If the challenges of making long-term habits sound familiar to you, it might be time to consider a wellness coach to help you reach your goals.

-In the eight coaching sessions between your two evaluations, you and your coach will discuss how your goals for the previous week went, create goals for the upcoming week, explore strategies for success, and overcome any challenges standing in your way.
+In the coaching sessions between your two evaluations, you and your coach will discuss how your goals for the previous week went, create goals for the upcoming week, explore strategies for success, and overcome any challenges standing in your way.
+Sessions take place in an individual or group setting, depending on the coaching option you choose.